A 35-year-old patient receives complex aortic surgery and a renewed chance at life

 Full Story

 In late 2024, Mr. N suddenly experienced severe chest pain that radiated to his abdomen, a tearing pain accompanied by profuse sweating and fainting.
-He sought medical help at the Third National Hospital in Ulaanbaatar and top private hospitals before his family finally contacted Harbor Health.
-Harbor Health immediately organized a remote consultation between Chinese and Mongolian doctors, accurately diagnosing him with Stanford Type B Aortic Dissection.
-After developing a comprehensive plan for stabilizing blood pressure and controlling pain, seamless coordination between Chinese and Mongolian doctors ensured that Mr. N and his family flew to Fuwai Hospital in Beijing, where treatment began immediately.
+After seeking care at the Third National Hospital in Ulaanbaatar and private hospitals, his family contacted Harbor Health.
+Harbor Health arranged a remote consultation between Chinese and Mongolian physicians, helped confirm a Stanford Type B aortic dissection, and coordinated blood pressure control, pain management, travel, and admission to Beijing Fuwai Hospital.

 Illustration: Mr. N's Stanford Type B Aortic Dissection disease

 After a comprehensive examination, Mr. N's condition was found to be far more complex than initially thought: the aortic dissection was extensive, and he had an aberrant subclavian artery malformation, making conventional surgical methods unsuitable.
-Considering Mr. N's age, and to minimize treatment risks and achieve the goal of a normal life post-surgery, the expert team developed a two-stage surgical plan.
+Given Mr. N's age and the complexity of his anatomy, the specialist team developed a two-stage surgical plan to reduce risk and support his return to daily life.
 The first stage of surgery, a femoral artery-to-femoral artery bypass graft, yielded immediate results: blood supply to his lower limbs was restored, chest and abdominal pain was significantly reduced, blood pressure was stabilized, and the aortic dissection was stabilized.
-The "time bomb" within Mr. N's body was successfully defused, ensuring his safety for stage 2 surgery.
+The first-stage procedure stabilized the immediate risk and prepared him for the second-stage operation.

 Pictured: Mr. N after completing the stage 1 surgery.

 Six months after his first surgery, Mr. N returned to Beijing Fuwai Hospital.
-Professor Yu Cuntao, director of the Vascular Center, led a specialized team, together with Deputy Director Gao Wei, and invited multiple departments, including the Anesthesia and Surgery Department, Extracorporeal Circulation Group, and Intensive Care Unit, to conduct a joint consultation and tailor a radical surgical plan for Mr. N.
+Professor Yu Cuntao, director of the Vascular Center, led a specialized team, together with Deputy Director Gao Wei, and brought together anesthesia, surgery, extracorporeal circulation, and intensive care specialists to develop a definitive surgical plan for Mr. N.

-The team used the "total thoracoabdominal aortic artificial blood vessel replacement" technique, which involves opening both the chest and abdominal cavities simultaneously (through an incision about 1 meter long from the armpit to the abdomen) to perform a total thoracoabdominal aortic replacement, solving all problems in one go: replacing the diseased blood vessel with an artificial blood vessel, rebuilding blood supply channels for vital organs such as the heart, stomach, and kidneys, and repairing the intercostal arteries that supply blood to the thoracic vertebrae and ribs, completely defused the "bomb" and restored the blood vessels to normal.
+The team used the "total thoracoabdominal aortic artificial blood vessel replacement" technique, which involves opening both the chest and abdominal cavities simultaneously (through an incision about 1 meter long from the armpit to the abdomen) to perform a total thoracoabdominal aortic replacement, replacing the diseased vessel with an artificial graft, rebuilding blood supply to vital organs, and repairing intercostal arteries that supply the thoracic vertebrae and ribs.

-The term "large" refers not only to the time length of the surgery and the size of the incision, but also to the technical complexity, the wide range of physiological disturbances, the extreme risks, and the extremely high requirements for the comprehensive capabilities of the medical team.
+Its complexity comes not only from the length of the operation and the size of the incision, but also from the anatomy involved, the physiologic stress on the body, the level of risk, and the need for coordinated expertise across the medical team.

 1. The scope and scale of the surgery are enormous.

-Extensive anatomical scope: The surgery requires replacing the entire aorta from the thoracic cavity to the abdominal cavity, involving two large cavities , the thoracic cavity and the abdominal cavity , and requires handling anatomical structures passing through the diaphragm.
+Extensive anatomical scope: The surgery requires replacing the entire aorta from the thoracic cavity to the abdominal cavity, involving both the chest and abdominal cavities and requiring careful management of structures that pass through the diaphragm.

 The aorta is interconnected with many organs: it directly branches off to supply all the important blood vessels to the liver, spleen, stomach, intestines, kidneys, and spinal cord.
 The surgery must interrupt the blood supply to these organs and perform vascular reconstruction, which is equivalent to performing "vascular bypass" on multiple organs simultaneously.